Taps (bugle call): Etymology

 "Taps" is derived from the same source as "Tattoo".
-"Taps" is sometimes said to originate from the Dutch taptoe, meaning "close the (beer) taps (and send the troops back to camp)".
+"Taps" is sometimes said to originate from the Dutch taptoe, meaning "close the [beer] taps [and send the troops back to camp]".
 An alternative explanation, however, is that it carried over from a term already in use before the American Civil War.
 Three single, slow drum beats were struck after the sounding of the Tattoo or "Extinguish Lights".
 This signal was known as the "Drum Taps", "The Taps", or simply as "Taps" in soldiers' slang.

 History

 The tune is a variation of an earlier bugle call known as the "Scott Tattoo", which was used in the U.S. from 1835 until 1860.
 It was arranged in its present form by the Union Army Brigadier General Daniel Butterfield, a Medal of Honor recipient.
 Butterfield commanded the 3d Brigade, 1st Division, V Army Corps, Army of the Potomac while at Harrison's Landing, Virginia in July 1862, and wrote it to replace the customary firing of three rifle volleys at the end of burials during battle.
-Butterfield's version in July 1862 replaced a previous French bugle call used to signal "lights out".
+Butterfield's version in July 1862 replaced the previous French Pour Eteindre les Feux bugle call used to signal "lights out".
 Butterfield's bugler, Oliver Wilcox Norton, of East Springfield, Pennsylvania, was the first to sound the new call.
 Within months "Taps" was used by both Union and Confederate forces.
 It was officially recognized by the United States Army in 1874.

 Captain John C. Tidball, West Point Class of 1848, started the custom of playing "Taps" at military funerals.
 In early July 1862 at Harrison's Landing, a corporal of Tidball's Battery A, 2nd U.S. Artillery, died.
 He was, Tidball recalled later, "a most excellent man".
-Tidball wished to bury him with full military honors, but, for military reasons, he was refused permission to fire seven rifles three times (three volley salute) over the grave.
-Tidball later wrote, "The thought suggested itself to me to sound taps instead, which I did.
+Tidball wished to bury him with full military honors, but, for military reasons, he was refused permission to fire seven rifles three times over the grave.
+Tidball later wrote, "The thought suggested itself to me to sound 'Taps' instead, which I did.
 The idea was taken up by others, until in a short time it was adopted by the entire army and is now looked upon as the most appropriate and touching part of a military funeral."
 As Tidball proudly proclaimed, "Battery A has the honor of having introduced this custom into the service, and it is worthy of historical note."

 It became a standard component to U.S. military funerals in 1891.